antopuli/arduino-projects/README.md

 | Breadboard |  | 1 |
 | Resistance | 220 Ohm | 3 |
 | Resistance | 10k Ohm | 1 |

+### Conclusion
+The goal of the project was to understand how to control the digital pins and use Arduino to manage the circuit behavior.